User Case: How Do I Transfer Photos from Flickr to Google Photos?

 After finding a good migration target, the next problem is how to migrate a large number of pictures from Flickr to Google Photos.

 Of course, everyone can transfer Flickr pictures to Google Photos in a clumsy way, which is downloading Flickr photos to PC and then uploading them to Google Photos again.
-Instead of that, today we will introduce a more practical third-party auxiliary tool to make it in one click, the MultCloud.
+Instead of that, today we will introduce a more practical third-party auxiliary tool, MultCloud, to make it in one click.

-How to Transfer Photos from Flickr to Google Photos?
+How to Transfer Photos from Flickr to Google Photos without Downloading

 As a multiple cloud storage manager, MultCloud can not only manage many cloud storage servers in one room but manage different accounts of the same cloud.
 During the operation process, many features of MultCloud can shape new habits for you, for example:

-- Folders transfer in one click: It enables faster folders transfer between clouds, which makes bulk data migration possible.
+- Fast Transfer: It enables faster folders transfer between clouds, which makes bulk data migration possible.

-- Team transfer easily: MultCloud supports enterprise users to transfer the content of multiple cloud drive accounts to one cloud drive account and supports matching transmission of multiple sub-accounts.
+- Team Transfer: MultCloud supports enterprise users to transfer the content of multiple cloud drive accounts to one cloud drive account and supports matching transmission of multiple sub-accounts.

-- Remote upload in a quick way: MultCloud can help you remotely upload URLs, torrent files, or magnet links to clouds, such as downloading torrents directly to Google Drive.
+- Remote Upload: MultCloud can help you remotely upload URLs, torrent files, or magnet links to clouds, such as downloading torrents directly to Google Drive.

 The functions we will use in the following tutorials are mainly the Cloud Transfer and background offline transmission, so MultCloud allows you to transfer photos from Flickr camera roll to Google Photos without downloading the pictures to the local PC.